bunyamineymen/Lesson_DevelopingMobileGames_2022-2023_Autumn/Project/README.md

 ### 1 - If you don't have a github account, create a github account.

-### 2 - Mail your github url and your basic infos to
+### 2 - Mail your github account url and your basic infos to
 bunyamineymenalagoz@gmail.com until 28.10.2022.

 ### 3 - Download [this](https://github.com/bunyamineymen/Lesson_DevelopingMobileGames/tree/main/Project/ProjectCore) core project and start to develop on this project.